 The Nominating and Corporate Governance Committee does not have a formal policy with respect to diversity.
 However, the Board and the Nominating and Corporate Governance Committee believe that it is essential that the members of the Board represent diverse viewpoints.
 In considering candidates for the Board, the Board and the Nominating and Corporate Governance Committee consider the entirety of each candidate's credentials in the context of the factors mentioned above.
 The Company is currently in compliance with the diversity requirements of Nasdaq Rule 5605(f), with two female directors and one South Asian director.
-In 2021, the Nominating and Corporate Governance Committee retained Heidrick & Struggles to aid in the process of conducting Board searches, and the Company intends to appoint a new director with a diverse background in the near future.

-Board Diversity Matrix (as of November 9, 2022)
+Board Diversity Matrix (as of June 20, 2023)

-Total Number of Directors 6
+Total Number of Directors (6

 Female Male Non-Binary Did Not Disclose Gender

 Part I: Gender Identity

 Directors 2 4

 Part II: Demographic Background

 African American or Black

 Alaskan Native or Native American

 Asian 1

 Hispanic or Latinx

 Native Hawaiian or Pacific Islander

 White 2 3

 Two or More Races or Ethnicities

-LGBTQ+
+LGBTQ+ -

 Did Not Disclose Demographic Background